The Camargue, South of France

 Photograph Mares & Foals

 In addition to the four sessions in the water we will have one further session with mares and foals.
 Our subjects are often initially quite nervous upon our arrival.
 Quite amazingly, after a short while, they will often approach you, and you will maybe even receive a sniff or lick from both mares and foals.
 Patience is well rewarded.
 All the foals are brown in colour, which makes a pleasing contrast to their all-white mothers.
 The arrival of the new foals cannot be guaranteed by the date we visit.
 If there are no foals we will instead have an extra session in the bird park or visit a breeding herd for the Black Bulls that the Camargue is equally famous for.
-On only one occasion (out of seven trips) have we not found new-born foals to photograph.
+On only one occasion have we not found new-born foals to photograph.
+In this was the case, an alternative session will be offered.

 Photograph Sparring Stallions